Who can use this capability

-If you’re planning to evaluate Resource Management with a team, we recommend deciding who will be part of that group before you get started.
-You don't have to create multiple trial accounts for everyone who wants to be involved in testing.
-Create one Account Owner admin account from which you invite participating team members (we’ll walk through how to do this below).
-The person who creates the account will be the Account Owner.
+If you plan to evaluate Resource Management with a team, first decide who will be part of the evaluation team.
+You don't have to create multiple trial accounts for everyone who wants to be involved in testing; you can create one account and then invite the other team members.

-From the main Account Settings page, indicate if you want to use Resource Management for Time Tracking and what level of detail you want to track.
+From the main Account Settings page, indicate if you want to use Resource Management for time tracking and what level of detail you want to track.

-1. Select your Incurred Hours setting:
+1. Select your incurred hours setting:

-If you're tracking time in Resource Management, you want to select the option for "Confirmed hours only" or "Approved hours only."
+If you're tracking time in Resource Management, select Confirmed hours only or Approved hours only.
 This way, actual hours from the timesheets show up on the Project Status as incurred time or fees.

 When your organization isn’t tracking time, you can still track incurred time using the original schedule.
-Select “Confirmed hours and unconfirmed past scheduled hours” for passive tracking.
+Select Confirmed hours and unconfirmed past scheduled hours for passive tracking.

-You may want to start with the "confirmed and unconfirmed" setting during your free trial and change it once your team starts tracking time toward your projects.
+You may want to start with the Confirmed hours and unconfirmed past scheduled hours during your free trial and change it once your team starts tracking time toward your projects.

-2. Select your Time Tracking setting:
+2. Select your time tracking setting: